krpeacock/inanna/content/about.md

 +++
-title = "About the Church of Inanna" template = "page.html" date = 2025-03-14
+title = "About the Church of Inanna" description = "Learn about our mission to honor and preserve the ancient wisdom of Inanna.
+Discover our practices, community offerings, and the divine aspects of the Mesopotamian Queen of Heaven and Earth." template = "page.html" date = 2025-03-14
+[extra]
+keywords = [
+    "about Inanna",
+    "Mesopotamian goddess",
+    "divine feminine power",
+    "spiritual community",
+    "ancient wisdom",
+    "sacred practices",
+    "temple ceremonies",
+    "goddess worship",
+    "Venus ceremonies",
+    "spiritual transformation"
+]
+og_type = "article"
+og_image = "/images/temple-interior.jpg"
+section = "about"
 +++

 # About the Church of Inanna